3 day Trekking to Ol doinyo Lengai

-Our driver will be awaiting you as you return to the foot of the mountain with cold drinks, ready to drive you drive back to the camp for rest, after lunch drive back to Arusha town
+Our driver will be awaiting you as you return to the foot of the mountain with cold drinks, ready to drive you to drive back to the camp for rest, after lunch drive back to Arusha town

 For only US$ 1265

-Transport to the parks and back, accommodation, park entry fee, camping fees, tents, sleeping bags, mattresses, food, cook, driver/guide, and transfers according to itinerary.
+Transport to the parks and back, accommodation, park entry fee, camping fees, tents, sleeping bags, mattresses, food, cook, driver/guide, and transfers according to the itinerary.